syscoin/sysethereum-agent-monitor/README.md

 `syscoin.pass` - Syscoin RPC password.
 `syscoin.port` - Syscoin RPC port.
 `explorer_url` - URL to Syscoin block explorer that utilizes [BCF Explorer API](https://github.com/blockchainfoundryinc/explorer).
 No trailing slash.
+`nottify_address` - Email address which notifications will be sent.

 ## Usage
 It is recommended you configure the `sysethereum-agent-monitor` to start when the machine restarts in order to be alerts of unexpected restarts.
 For more information on setting up `sysethereum-agent-monitor` to start automatically on reboot read [the PM2 docs.](https://pm2.keymetrics.io/docs/usage/startup/)